 If you see that some of the leaves are very large, either cut them in half and fill both parts or you can trim the ends, when rolling them.

-Cooked stuffed cabbage rolls should last (when stored properly in air-tight container in the fridge) up to 3 days.
+Cooked stuffed cabbage rolls should last (when stored properly in an air-tight container in the fridge) for up to 3 days.

 What should I serve with cabbage rolls?